sony7760/DevOps/K8s/Cluster_Installation.md

   ```
   kubeadm init --apiserver-advertise-address=192.168.56.21 --control-plane-endpoint=k8smaster --upload-certs --pod-network-cidr=10.12.0.0/16
   ```
-- Configure kubectl on master node to access your cluster. **Note:** kubectl utility can be installed to any of the machine outside the cluster by copying the certs
+- Configure kubectl on master node to access your cluster. **Note:-** kubectl utility can be used from any of the machine(which should have network connectivity to cluster) outside the cluster by copying the certs.
   ```
   abc
   ```